gabriel-de-jesus/tetun-tokenizer/README.md

 # Tetun Tokenizer

 ## Description
-Tetun tokenizer is a set of rule-based tokenization techniques for Tetun, where some techniques are devised specifically for Tetun based on the established Tetun INL standard and others are derived from commonly used tokenization rules.
+Tetun tokenizer is a set of rule-based tokenization techniques for Tetun, where some techniques are designed specifically for Tetun based on the established Tetun INL standard and others are derived from commonly used tokenization rules.

 ## Main Features
-- [ ] _Standard tokenizer:_ This tokenizer segments the input text into individual tokens based on word boundaries, punctuation, and special characters.
+- [ ] _Standard tokenizer:_ Segments the input text into individual tokens based on word boundaries, punctuation, and special characters.
-- [ ] _Simple tokenizer:_ It extracts only strings and numbers from the input text while discarding punctuations and special characters.
+- [ ] _Simple tokenizer:_ Extracts only strings and numbers from the input text while discarding punctuations and special characters.
-- [ ] _Word tokenizer:_ This tokenizer extracts word units from the input text, excluding numbers, punctuation, and special characters.
+- [ ] _Word tokenizer:_ Extracts word units from the input text, excluding numbers, punctuation, and special characters.
-- [ ] _Sentence tokenizer:_ It splits sentences using ending delimiters such as periods (.), question marks (?), and exclamation marks (!).
+- [ ] _Sentence tokenizer:_ Splits sentences using ending delimiters such as periods (.), question marks (?), and exclamation marks (!).
 Titles represented by periods, such as Dr. and Ph.D., are preserved.
-- [ ] _Blank line tokenizer:_ This tokenizer segments the input text based on the presence of blank lines.
+- [ ] _Blank line tokenizer:_ Segments the input text based on the presence of blank lines.

 ## Installation